GVR Report cover Trade Credit Insurance Market Size, Share & Trend Report

 Enterprise Size Insights

-The large enterprises segment accounted for the maximum revenue share of more than 60.0% in 2022 and is expected to retain its dominance over the forecast period.
-The growth can be attributed to the increasing demand for trade credit insurance policies by large enterprises to reduce the risks of non-payments.
-Furthermore, the market players such as Allianz Trade are involved in offering trade credit insurance specifically designed for large enterprises to protect their cash flow and receivables.
+The large enterprises segment accounted for a maximum revenue share of more than 60.0% in 2022 and is expected to retain its dominance over the forecast period.
+Growth can be attributed to the increasing demand for trade credit insurance policies by large enterprises to reduce the risks of non-payments.
+Furthermore, market players such as Allianz Trade are involved in offering trade credit insurance specifically designed for large enterprises to protect their cash flow and receivables.
 Additionally, large enterprises trade in large volumes of sales over long payment terms, where the risk of non-payment can be significant.
 Hence, large enterprises are adopting trade credit insurance policies worldwide.

 The small & medium enterprises segment is expected to grow at the fastest CAGR over the forecast period.
 This can be attributed to small & medium enterprises (SMEs) in the trade credit sector experiencing cash-flow difficulties as many of their sales are tied up in credit to buyers.
-Therefore, small & medium enterprises receive support from TCI as trade finance concentrates more on the trade itself rather than the underlying borrower.
+Therefore, small & medium enterprises receive support from TCI as trade finance concentrates more on trade itself rather than the underlying borrower.
 Moreover, governments worldwide are trying to support SMEs by introducing different schemes.
-For instance, in July 2022, the Export Credit Guarantee Corporation of India (ECGC), an export credit provider, unveiled a new scheme to insure up to 90% of the credit risk in export finance, assisting small & medium-sized exporters by empowering banks & financial institutions to provide more credit for export in the face of global economic volatility.
+For instance, in July 2022, Export Credit Guarantee Corporation of India (ECGC), an export credit provider, unveiled a new scheme to insure up to 90% of credit risk in export finance, assisting small & medium-sized exporters by empowering banks & financial institutions to provide more credit for export in the face of global economic volatility.

 Coverage Insights